 - Who will love it: Death Metal, Heavy Metal, Black Metal, and Thrash Metal enthusiasts

-- Nearest Station: Shinjuku station (A five- minute walk from East exit.)
+- Nearest Station: Shinjuku Station (it's a five-minute walk from the East exit)

 - Open daily from 7 p.m. until 5 a.m.
 May be closed if they have a special event or afterparty for touring bands only.

 - http://www.metal-godz.com/access.html (Japanese)

 A tiny slice of hell on earth with records and gig flyers covering the walls.
 It’s directly across the hall —literally two steps away— from the record shop Punk and Destroy.
 There are only about 10 seats or less in the whole place, reserved for heavy drinkers only.
 If you’ve just found some gems from the record shop next door, the guy behind the bar may be willing to throw them on for you if you ask nicely, as long as it’s legit punk and not some trash garbage.

 - Who will love it: Punks and metalheads

 - https://barkonton.exblog.jp/ (Japanese)